wd40wd40wd40/search-engine/README.md

         b.
 Flexibility to not have to recrawl data to reverse index
         c.
 Decoupling the work so it can be worked on by more than one system at a time and adequate resources can be provided on a need basis to avoid bottlenecks.
+    5. Crawler only keeps the urls and not the content for indexer to then go over.
+Results in fetching 2x for everything, but maintains freshness since indexing operates on its own.
+Also, substantially less storage consumption.
+We're broke students, we can't fund that currently.